 The Crime Awareness and Campus Security Act of 1990, known as the Clery Act, requires that all institutions of higher education collect and make certain information available to students/prospective students and employees/prospective employees upon request.
 The Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by the College; and on public property within, or immediately adjacent to and accessible from, the campus.
-You can obtain a copy of the College's Campus Crime and Security Report by accessing the U.S. Department of Education Campus Safety and Security website or by contacting the Office of Talent Acquisition, Development, and Accountability at <a href="https://example.com/hr/90f/hr/ or on campus at 5901 College Road, Key West, FL 33040.
+You can obtain a copy of the College's Campus Crime and Security Report by accessing the U.S. Department of Education Campus Safety and Security website or by contacting the Office of Talent Acquisition, Development, and Accountability at https://example.com/hr/9016/ in the College Road, Key West, FL 33040.